Pree-04/Team-GenAIus/README.md

 Since company data is often confidential, dummy but realistic data has been created in these formats.

 ## Data Extraction
-Textual data extraction is performed using several Python libraries, which read the contents of various file formats and save them to a consolidated text file (`all_extracted_data.txt`).
+Textual data extraction is performed using several Python libraries, which read the contents of various file formats and save them to a consolidated text file (`ExtractedRawData.txt`).
 The libraries used include:

 - `os`
 - `docx`